jasoneveleth/notes-app/README.md

 - append button needs to float w keyboard
 - append button needs to resset the cookie
 - toggle button needs to actually toggle
+- should list of filenames have the times on it? (that can be used for keys)

 INSTRUCTIONS:
 ```bash